devleaks/followthegreens/docs/index.md

 Either

-`<X-Plane 12 Folder> / Resources / plugins / PythonPlugins / followthegreens / ftgprefs.toml`
+`<X-Plane 12 Folder> / Resources / plugins / PythonPlugins / followthegreens / followthegreens.prf`

 or

-`<X-Plane 12 Folder> / Output / preferences / ftgprefs.toml`
+`<X-Plane 12 Folder> / Output / preferences / followthegreens.prf`

 (The first one takes precedence on the second one.)

-An empty preference file `ftgprefs.toml` is created in `<X-Plane 12 Folder> / Output / preferences `
+An empty preference file `followthegreens.prf` is created in `<X-Plane 12 Folder> / Output / preferences `
 on the first start.
 You can insert yourr preferences there.